awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 ### Block Device Mapping Entries<a name="parts-of-a-block-device-mapping"></a>

 When you create a block device mapping, you specify the following information for each block device that you need to attach to the instance:
 + The device name used within Amazon EC2\.
-The block device driver for the instance assigns the actual volume name when mounting the volume, and the name assigned can be different from the name that Amazon EC2 recommends\.
+The block device driver for the instance assigns the actual volume name when mounting the volume\.
+The name assigned can be different from the name that Amazon EC2 recommends\.
 For more information, see [Device Naming on Linux Instances](device_naming.md)\.
 + \[Instance store volumes\] The virtual device: `ephemeral[0-23]`\.
 Note that the number and size of available instance store volumes for your instance varies by instance type\.
 + \[NVMe instance store volumes\] These volumes are automatically enumerated and assigned a device name; including them in your block device mapping has no effect\.
 + \[EBS volumes\] The ID of the snapshot to use to create the block device \(snap\-*xxxxxxxx*\)\.
 This value is optional as long as you specify a volume size\.